 Complete all steps below to apply for financial aid.
 Note: There are financial aid options that are not based on need.
 Most students in our graduate education programs use financial aid to pay for the program.
 We recommend that you complete these steps as soon as possible to make sure that your payment arrangements are in order by the first night of class.
 For help, please contact the Financial Planning Office at (502) 863-8027.

-Students beginning in Spring 2020 should submit the 2019-2020 form.
+Students beginning in Summer 2019 should submit the 2019-2020 form.
 You will need your 2017 Federal Tax Return.
+Students beginning in Fall 2020 should submit the 2020-2021 form.
+You will need your 2018 Federal Tax Return.
 All students will need your FSA ID (https://fsaid.ed.gov/npas/index.htm) and Georgetown College’s School Code (001964).
 Graduate students are considered independent for financial aid purposes.

 Review your Student Aid Report (SAR) for accuracy